-In order to meet best corporate governance practices, the Board expects that Directors acquire subordinate voting shares of the Corporation and/or hold deferred share units ("DSUs") with a value equivalent to at least three times the annual flat fee retainer payable to Directors (currently \$55,000 for Directors who sit on the Boards of each of the Corporation and Cogeco Communications Inc. ("Cogeco Communications); \$90,000 for Directors who sit only on the Board of the Corporation; and \$137,500 for the Chairman of the Board) (the "Minimum Shareholding Expectation").
-The Chairman whose overall retainer includes recognition of his Directorial role, is subject to the same expectation.
+In order to meet best corporate governance practices, the Board expects that Directors acquire subordinate voting shares of the Corporation and/or hold deferred share units ("DSUs") with a value equivalent to at least three times the annual flat fee retainer payable to Directors (currently \$70,000 for Directors who sit on the Boards of each of the Corporation and Cogeco Communications Inc. ("Cogeco Communications); and \$120,000 for Directors who sit only on the Board of the Corporation; (the "Minimum Shareholding Expectation").
+The Executive Board Chair is not entitled to any compensation as Director but is expected to acquire shares, ISUs and/or performance share units ("PSUs) with a market value of at least five times his annual base salary..